Austin-Hogan-Full-Stack-Development/top-rock-paper-scissors/README.md

 # top-rock-paper-scissors
-Rock Paper Scissors Project using Javascript
+The Odin Project - Rock Paper Scissors Project using Javascript